vshalts/docker-dflatten/README.md

 ===============
 Script depend on jq (http://stedolan.github.io/jq/), rsync and aufs

-On debian and Ubuntu jq available as standard package:
+On debian and Ubuntu jq is available as standard package:
 > sudo apt-get install -y jq

 How to use